Some parts of this page may be machine-translated.

 Additionally, since regenerative medicine belongs to the fields of "bio" and "life sciences" and deals with cutting-edge technology, it is wise to select a translation company that is well-versed in the fields of bio and life sciences, as well as one that can handle documents related to advanced technologies.

-In the translation of pharmaceuticals and medical devices related to regenerative medicine, where rapid development and release are desired, it will be essential to quickly translate large volumes of documents, and the use of machine translation and translation support tools will be indispensable.
+In the translation of pharmaceuticals and medical devices related to regenerative medicine, where it is desirable to conduct development and release as quickly as possible, a large volume of documents must be translated rapidly, and the use of machine translation and translation support tools will be indispensable.

 5. Leave regenerative medicine translation to Human Science

 What is Medical and Pharmaceutical Translation?
-Skills Required for Translators and Points to Consider When Choosing a Translation Service
+Skills Required for Translators and Points for Selecting a Service Provider

 In addition, Human Science boasts excellent translators in the life sciences field, providing reliable translations by translators with a background in life sciences, such as research achievements in companies, and those who have built a solid track record in bio and life sciences translation based on their strong capabilities in the medical field and thorough research skills.

-Introducing books that have helped improve translation quality by professional medical translators!
+Introducing books that help improve translation quality by professional medical translators!

 Extensive experience in medical and healthcare translation, primarily for large global companies